College of Liberal Arts

 ENGL 480 Internship (3)

 A combination of professional work and academic study guided by an employer and a faculty supervisor.
 Available only to students who have completed their sophomore year.
 Students may arrange for a six-credit internship, but only three credits may be applied to the English major.
 The internship will fulfill an elective in the major, not a period or national/cultural requirement.
-The faculty supervisor, English department chair and dean for academic affairs must approve the internship in advance.
+The faculty supervisor, English department chair and the associate provost must approve the internship in advance.

-For a complete look at Mount courses, please visit the Online Catalog.
+For a complete look at MSMU courses, please visit the Online Catalog.